EricLawtonCA/EricLawtonCA.github.io/workbook/whywriting.md

 We are seeing continued genocide of Indigenous people and cultures wherever these survive.

+We are seeing increasing divisions between people as white supremacy and neoliberalism increase their visibility and spread hatred of people who aren’t white, aren’t straight, cis men, are disabled or aren’t “Christian” by their perverted definition.
+We’re seeing more nations and sub-national bodies sliding away from democracy, even in the limited form they have practised until now.

 The global economy is making a very small number of people extremely rich, with long life expectancies, while the majority of people are seeing little or no improvement in their lives; they live in poverty, in poor health, with minimal education often through many generations.

 The people in power or granted significant privilege are excluding the majority of people both through manipulative techniques addressed to potential supporters and directly through racism, sexism, homophobia, religious bigotry and other systemic barriers.
 Liberal Democracy is retreating from the already small foothold it had on political life.
 These massive injustices are supported by ignorance at best, and often by hatred and by violence.